Throne of Blood

 “Suit yourself,” Frank said, ordering the Sicilian way for himself.
 Antoinette Corbo, who owned the bakery with her husband Joe, brought them their coffees and cassata cakes.
 She gave Tyrone a sidelong glance.

-“Did you know the macaroni machine was invented in this neighborhood 70 years ago?”
+“Did you know the macaroni machine was invented in this neighborhood 70-some years ago?”
 Frank asked Tyrone.

-“No, I didn’t know.
-I don’t know anything about this neighborhood.”
+“No, I didn’t know that.
+In fact, I don’t know anything about this neighborhood.”

-“It’s kind of like an Italian hill town,” Frank said.
+“It’s kind of like an Italian hill town, like in the Middle Ages” Frank said.
 “Cleveland is down there and Cleveland Hts. is up there at the top of Mayfield Rd.
-It’s been here nearly a hundred years.
+Little Italy has been here in the middle of the hill nearly a hundred years.
 Most of the first immigrants, who were from around Naples, worked at nearby marble works.
-They were stone cutters.
+They were stone masons.
 Their women went into the garment trades, mostly lacework and embroidery.”

 “Why are we here?”
 Tyrone asked.